muratk5n/thirdwave/en/index.md

 ---

-There've been some clumsy attempts to create "theoretical basis of AI" I remember one proof that equated learning with compression - if one cld compress certain data one can learn that data.
+There has been some clumsy attempts to create "theoretical basis of AI" I remember one proof that equated learning with compression - if one cld compress certain data one can learn that data.
 But, the way they defined learning (they called "PAC learning") was such that naturally compression would be the obvious answer, which isn't that interesting at all.
 You assume inputs, outputs and a "function" in between, what the flack else could be the outcome?
 A smaller representation in terms of a function, which is, compression.

 ---